-The proposed lot contains a small (0.08ha) Dry-Fresh Sugar Maple Deciduous Forest (FOD5-1) inclusion within a larger (3.3ha) Exotic Cultural Woodland (CUW1-B) that extends beyond the limits of the proposed lot (Figure 4).
-A very small portion of Fresh-Moist Lowland Deciduous Forest (FOD7-A) covers the southern-most tip of the subject property (Figure 4).
+The proposed lot contains a small (0.08ha) Dry-Fresh Sugar Maple Deciduous Forest (FOD5-1) inclusion within a larger (3.3ha) Exotic Cultural Woodland (CUW1-B) that extends beyond the limits of the proposed lot (Figure 7).
+The small FOD 5-1 inclusion did not meet the minimum size criteria (0.5ha) to be accurately mapped and displayed on Figure 7.
+A very small portion of Fresh-Moist Manitoba Maple Lowland Deciduous Forest (FOD7-A) covers the southern-most tip of the subject property (Figure 7).